-Lidl Presents Batch From Scratch - Cooking For Less
+Lidl Presents Batch From Scratch, A Christmas Special - Cooking For Less

 Along with clever hacks and monthly meal plans, we see them successfully cut costs, save time, and create easy batch-cooked meals for the freezer – all from one Lidl shop a week!